-Whether you just have low water flow naturally or just want to save some money on your water bill, sometimes you just need a low flow (or water saver; the only difference is really the purpose you need it for) shower head.
+Whether you just have low water flow naturally or just want to save some money on your water bill, sometimes you just need a low flow (or water saver; the only difference is really the purpose you need it for) unit.

 My goal here today is to sift through the chaff and find the best shower heads that can deal with a low flow while still giving you a great shower.

-Low flow shower heads have some interesting and diverse methods of doing this, which I’ll go over a bit below.
+Low flow units have some interesting and diverse methods of doing this, which I’ll go over a bit below.
 But if you’re in a hurry, just suffice it to say this is my favorite one:

 The primary things you want to look at are number of settings (as with any shower head), the construction and materials it’s made from, the price, and the methods used to save water (the most interesting in a lot of ways).

-While they tend to have less (or even no) settings as a general rule, the best low flow or water saver shower heads tend to have at least one besides the default, and some even have as many as you’d expect from normal shower heads.
+While they tend to have less (or even no) settings as a general rule, the best low flow or water saving products tend to have at least one besides the default, and some even have as many as you’d expect from normal units.

-Sometimes these tend to take a different form, but low flow shower heads that have a high pressure nozzle will often have a massage feature, while many will also have a mist feature (either additionally or as their sole separate setting).
+Sometimes these tend to take a different form, but water saving units that have a high pressure nozzle will often have a massage feature, while many will also have a mist feature (either additionally or as their sole separate setting).

 Consider these your standard settings, while anything else is just a bonus.

 The materials you’re looking for are pretty standard.
-Since low flow shower heads tend to be fairly cheap, you’re looking at primarily construction of either plastic or some kind of metal with a simple chrome finish, with rubber touch clean nozzles.
+Since low flow units tend to be fairly cheap, you’re looking at primarily construction of either plastic or some kind of metal with a simple chrome finish, with rubber touch clean nozzles.

-You generally want a low flow shower head to have a smaller face compared to your average shower head; this usually means it has a higher pressure so you can get the lower flow and still get a satisfying clean.
+You generally want a water saving models to have a smaller face compared to your average model; this usually means it has a higher pressure so you can get the lower flow and still get a satisfying clean.

-Like I mentioned above, low flow shower heads tend to be pretty cheap.
+Like I mentioned above, low flow units tend to be pretty cheap.
 You’re looking at anywhere from $10 or less at the low end and you’re rarely going to pay more than $30 at the high end for one of these.

 That means price competition is pretty steep and it’s never worth it to buy a slightly worse option that just happens to be cheaper.

-As a result, for this article I’m pretty much throwing out price as a consideration for what the best option is (though will mention it for the sake of completeness) and I’m looking at shower heads that are significantly different or unique from other options so you can find one that does the job in a way that fits your preferences.
+As a result, for this article I’m pretty much throwing out price as a consideration for what the ultimate option is (though will mention it for the sake of completeness) and I’m looking at water saving shower heads that are significantly different or unique from other options so you can find one that does the job in a way that fits your preferences.

 Then there are more exotic options.
 Some aerate the water, creating much larger droplets that saturate a wide area.
-Some are low flow rain shower heads, spreading the flow across a wide area (again, a pain on hair, but good for body washing).
+Some are water saving rain models, spreading the flow across a wide area (again, a pain on hair, but good for body washing).
 Some can be shut off or paused mid shower, and there are a ton of other options as well.

 This is the biggest thing to look for, and I’m going to show a selection of each of the major methods in this article so you can judge what’s right for you.